-Most recently, we have also been developing novel proprietary noninvasive blood- (or other bodily fluid) based cancer (and other disease) detection assays (4 issued International patents and 67 US and International pending patents).
-Using these assays, we have been able to detect cancer-specific signatures (genomic and proteomic) in tumor-bearing mice and in cancer patients.
-Specifically, these methodologies aim to enable the facile detection of (i) tumors present in an individual prior to the manifestation of pathologic signs and symptoms (screening), (ii) tumors in an individual suspected of having cancer (diagnosis), and (iii) tumor recurrence in an individual undergoing/following various treatments, e.g., radiation/chemo/etc. The results of recent ongoing studies have confirmed the capability of the SNEP blood assay in identifying patients with aggressive prostate cancer (high risk) and those with very low risk (technology licensed in 2011 by CellMDx, Inc.).
+Most recently, we developed novel proprietary noninvasive ImmunoGenomics blood- (or other bodily fluid) based cancer (and other disease) detection assays (47 issued patents and 52 US and International pending patents).
+Using these assays, we have been able to identify cancer-specific genomic signatures in tumor-bearing mice, cancer patients, and patients with other indications.
+The results of recent ongoing studies have confirmed the capability of the SNEP blood assay in identifying patients with aggressive prostate cancer (high risk) and those with very low risk (technology licensed in 2011 by OncoCellMDx, Inc.).